thammegowda/pybind-starter/README.md

-# Pybind11 Starter Tenplate
+# Pybind11 Starter Template

-This project has two purposes:
+This project has two goals:
 1. Debugging Python and C++ binding issues: This project is kept minimal to compile-test-iterate quickly.
 2. A starter template for python and C++ combo using pybind11.
 Correctly setting them is complicated and takes time, especially if you are new.
 This project is meant to serve as a starter, so we can start by fork/copy -ing this repo.

 ## Requirements

+> All these are installed automatically (see Build section).

 Under the hood, we have these: